Kasivisvesvara Temple, Lakkundi: Architecture

+Superstructure

 The larger shrine has a three storey (tritala) vimana with beautifully rendered wall-pilasters, one with a bifacial pallavi and bharaputraka-figures in the upper section.
 Small kutastambhas are carved between the karna and pratikarna, capped with elaborate and rich toranas.
 The artwork in these kutastambhas and toranas are unique in their details around the superstructure, thus enlivening the space framed between each salilantara-depression as one circumambulates the shrines.
 The karna niches present Bhimija, Vesara and Dravida designs found in early Sanskrit texts.